 I had a highly successful 30 year career as a warrior in the army.
 I started out as an Infantry Paratrooper and Pathfinder Team Leader in the 82nd Airborne.
 Became a founding member of and instructor at the Special Forces Survival Evasion Resistance and Escape Course.
 Finally serving as a Green Beret Weapons Leader, Medical Sergeant, Combat Diver and Dive Medical Technician.
-This is how I completed my first two decades of service.
+And this is how I completed my first two decades of service.

 During the spring and summers of 2005 through 2011, I crewed aboard a research vessel in the Florida Keys.
 I worked as Diving Officer, Deck Chief, Security and Medical Officer as well as deck hand, fetch and carry, cook, bottle washer and the coveted "head" custodian (bathroom janitor).
 It afforded me great opportunity to do, see and be part of many miraculous projects and adventures.